ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ### Issuer Proof

-The proof value is a binary octet string that is opaque to applications.
+The proof value is one or more binary octet strings that are opaque to applications.
 Individual proof-supporting algorithms are responsible for the contents and security of the proof value, along with any required internal structures.

 The issuer proof is used by the holder to perform validation, checking that the issuer header and all payloads are properly encoded and protected by the given proof.